 The two-week incidence rate per 100 000 people in the district: 591

-Vaasa Hospital District is in a baseline phase of the coronavirus epidemic from 27th of April 2021.
+Vaasa Hospital District is again in a spreading phase of the coronavirus epidemic from 23rd of August 2021.

 Municipalities rating by incidence rate - will not be announced no longer.
 Decision made by the Ostrobothnia Corona Coordination Working Group on 19th January 2021.